 How to access land records in South Australia

-Prior to 1858, only deeds were issued, these are held
+Prior to 1858, only deeds were issued, these are held in

-in the General Registry Office located at 39 Carrington
+the General Registry Office located at Building

 Under the Real Property Act of 1858, transfer of land ownership

-was made by registration and certification rather than
+was made by registration and certification rather than by

-by deed.
+deed.
 The certificate of title was retained by the Lands

 Title Office and subsequent transfers of ownership were